ucl-team-8/ucl-team-8.github.io/progress/_development-plan.md

 ## Segment-generating algorithm

 The idea for this algorithm came from the fact that we could represent the output of the algorithm very naturally as `segments`.
 These would consist of reports from one specific unit and one specific service.
-Some more specific information can be found [here](link).
+Some more specific information can be found [here]({{ site.baseurl }}/iterations/segments-algorithm).

-// TODO: Include link above

 Together with this algorithm, we also decided to improve upon the visualisation.
 First of all, instead of displaying the reports linearly, we display them using a non-linear time scale.
 On top of that, all of the reports were displayed on a map to allow a user to quickly see if 2 reports actually matched.

 ## Layered approach

 Since the segment-generating exploded in complexity, we wanted to design a simpler algorithm, with the same performance.
 But to avoid any concurrency issues, we designed it in several layers, which could all run individually by separate workers.
-More information can be found [here](link).
+More information can be found [here]({{ site.baseurl }}/iterations/segments-algorithm).

-// TODO: Include link